graphile/worker/website/docs/pro/index.md

   unlocking jobs automatically when a worker seems to have unexpectedly stopped
 - _More features planned_

-_Worker Pro costs USD $100/mo and helps to fund the ongoing maintenance of Graphile Worker and other Graphile projects.
+_Worker Pro is priced at USD $100/mo and helps to fund the ongoing maintenance of Graphile Worker and other Graphile projects.
 It is also available **free to sponsors** on the $100/mo tier or above._

 :::tip Launch offer